-In the farm online system it's also present a software component that reformats the data coming from the L2 CPU before writing them to disk.
-This component allows to reduce the data size by a factor of 3.
+In the farm online system it's also present an efficient software component that reformats the data coming from the L2 CPU before writing them to disk, called RDS (Redundant Data Scan).
+This component allows to reduce the data size by a factor of 3 by removing redundant information like repeated board addresses or event numbers.